 Total interest income increased by 21.2% to P26.5 billion from P21.9 billion, largely from the 21.6% uptick in interest income from loans and receivables to P21.8 billion, driven by sustained core business expansion.
 Interest income from trading and investments was 20.8% higher at P4.0 billion due to higher accrual revenue coming from the larger investment securities portfolio.
-Interest income from due from BSP and other banks and SPURA registered a 14.1% increase to P820.7 million from P719.4 million because of higher BSP and interbank placements.
+Interest income from due from BSP and other banks and securities purchased under resale agreements registered a 14.1% increase to P820.7 million from P719.4 million because of higher BSP and interbank placements.